Creating Home Screen Icons for iOS and Android Devices

 Here is a helpful tip: a thing to keep in mind with these icons is the amount of detail should depend on the icon size.
 The smaller the icon, the less detail you should strive for as it will be less visible.
 There is a positive aspect of having various icons sizes as you can customize the smaller and bigger ones to accommodate the quality.

 Have you previously added a regular favicon to your website?
-It’s actually quiet simple, you just add a single line of code to header of your HTML page that links the .ico or .png image.
+It’s actually quite simple, you just add a single line of code to the header of your HTML page that links the .ico or .png image.

 <link rel="icon" href="favicon.ico" type="image/x-icon"/>

 To add the iOS icons it is almost the same, just different syntax.
 Of course, each icon will require their own link so let’s go over them now.

 For an iOS device to recognize that the icon is, in fact, a favicon two things need to happen.
 First, the rel should be set as apple-touch-icon and second, the size needs to be defined like 57×57.
 Below are the links for all the four different iOS icons.

 <link rel="apple-touch-icon" sizes="57x57" href="apple-icon-57x57.png" /> <link rel="apple-touch-icon" sizes="72x72" href="apple-icon-72x72.png" /> <link rel="apple-touch-icon" sizes="114x114" href="apple-icon-114x114.png" /> <link rel="apple-touch-icon" sizes="144x144" href="apple-icon-144x144.png" />

 I’m sure you have noticed that all iOS cons have rounded corners, drop shadow and some have reflective shine on them.
 All that is done by Apple automatically; you don’t have to worry about adding those in.
 Make your icons square and let Apple take care of the rounded corners.
 This will make for better quality icons.
 You can however, opt out of the shine if you choose to.